 - If you have a long document such as an eBook and you want the editor to be working on older chapters or pages while the writer is still creating more content

 - If you believe there will be multiple revisions and back and forth required between the writer and editor

 - If you have multiple editors who need to review the content at the same time

 Online collaborative editing

-In the past, collaborative editing may have meant putting everyone in one room, sitting around a table discussing edits and changes while one person took notes.
-Then that person would later need to make the agreed-upon changes.
+In the past, collaborative editing may have meant putting everyone in one room, sitting around a table discussing edits and changes while one person takes notes.
+That person would later need to make the agreed-upon changes.